Rules

 A. All water wells intended for domestic and livestock use shall be a minimum of fifty feet (50 ft.) from property lines and public roadways.
 On any new division of property, new property lines shall also be fifty feet (50ft.) from any existing wells, unless the owner of the existing well grants a variance to the adjoining landowner.
 Where public roadways are involved it is permissible to use the centerline of a public roadway to calculate the distance required for the setback of a tract bordering a roadway.

 B. Wells shall be located a minimum horizontal distance of 100 feet from any concentrated source of pollution, such as existing or proposed livestock or poultry yards and septic system absorption fields.
-Such horizontal distance may be decreased, provided the total depth of pressurized cement slurry in the annular space (the space between the casing and the borehole wall), is increased by twice the horizontal reduction, or to the top of the water bearing strata, but in no case shall such distance be less than 50 feet (16 Texas Administrative Code, Section 76.1000(a).In order to obtain such an exception from the District, the owner shall submit an affidavit stipulating the additional cement slurry in the annular space, the reduction of the horizontal minimum distance, and a release of District from any liability resulting from the well's location in proximity to any concentrated source of pollution.
+Such horizontal distance may be decreased, provided the total depth of pressurized cement slurry in the annular space, is increased by twice the horizontal reduction, or to the top of the water bearing strata, but in no case shall such distance be less than 50 feet (16 Texas Administrative Code, Section 76.100(a)).In order to obtain such an exception from the District, the owner shall submit an affidavit stipulating the additional cement slurry in the annular space, the reduction of the horizontal minimum distance, and a release of District from any liability resulting from the well's location in proximity to any concentrated source of pollution.
 The affidavit shall be signed by the owner, notarized and recorded with the county.

-C. In all other respects the spacing of wells shall conform to the requirements of 16 Texas Administrative Code 76.1000(a)
+C. In all other respects the spacing of wells shall conform to the requirements of 16 Texas Administrative Code 76.100(a)

 RULE 10.1 PRODUCTION LIMITATIONS: